PPaskovits/2048lambo/README.md

 Lambo4Xmas has a board, which has X rows and Y columns.
 The board can contain 0 - (X*Y) cards.

-If an user hits left,right,top,or down, the board tries to move the cards in the given direction.
+If an user hits left, right, top, or down the board tries to move the cards in the given direction.

-Cards can merge if they are moved in the same direction and has the same value.
+Cards next to each other can merge if they are moved in the same direction and has the same value.

-In case of merge, the merging card disappears, the merged card's value is doubled.
+In case of merge, the merging card disappears and the merged card's value is doubled.

 Game is over when the board is full, and the user cannot do any movement.